SF-WDI-LABS/tunely-angular/docs/sprint6.md

 1. Ensure that the song list on the page (the main album row that contains this song) is updated as well.

-> You may want to re-retrieve the songs rather than trying to parse the current album `<li>` content
+> You may want to re-retrieve the songs rather than trying to parse the current album `<li>` content.
+> It would be a good idea to make a function for this, it'll be useful in the next step.

 ## Step 4 Update

 Let's allow users to save their edits.

 1. After the user clicks a 'Save' button, make an AJAX `PUT` request for the edited song.

+1. Update the page with the changed song.

 1. Make sure you test everything.